AjaxGb/BoydSimulator/README.md

 *Psychonauts* generates Boyd's theories using 202 sentence fragments, each of which has two variants (one for outside of Boyd's mind, and one for inside) giving a total of 404 sound clips.
-The clips are randomly assembled using the following structure:
+The fragments are randomly assembled using the following structure:

 ![Flowchart of sentence structure](flowchart.png)